 City of London Stained Glass

-Alexandra Epps gave us a lecture on the the stained glass in the City of London's historic churches.
-Her focus was on stained glass created by modern artists after World War II as churches damaged in the war were restored.
+Alexandra Epps gave us a lecture on the modern stained glass in some of the City of London's historic churches.
 Click here for a list of the stained glass artists involved.
 You might also be interested in "The 100 Best Stained Glass Sites in London", a book by Caroline Swash; click here for details.
 A map showing the location of the churches in the City of London can be found by clicking here.

 the camden town group

 Nicola Moorby's lecture on Walter Sickert and the Camden Town Group provided an insight into the life and work of an innovative group of painters who came together in the years immediately before the First World War.
-Their paintings depict the modern world and feature life in the city, including grim aspects such as the infamous Camden Town murder.
 More information is available from the Tate's The Camden Town Group in Context.